leoodeg/quiz-app/README.md

 - **Home Screen**: The home screen contains 2 buttons.
 Each button starts one of the two activities
 - **Activity One Screen**: Activity one's flow includes a series of flat questions.
 - **Activity Two Screen**: Activity two's flow includes a series of rounds with questions.
-- **Result Screen**: Displays the score to the user after each eactivity, and also includes a button to link to the home screen
+- **Result Screen**: Displays the score to the user after each activity, and also includes a button to link to the home screen

 ## This project consists of two main components: